-For purposes of determining a refund, computations will be based on total weeks of scheduled class attendance.
+For the purpose of determining a refund under the Louisiana Board of Regents Refund Policy, computations will be based on total weeks of scheduled class attendance.
 Suspensions, school holidays, summer vacations and days in which classes are not offered will not be a part of scheduled class attendance.
-Refunds for students who withdraw after starting school or are terminated by the school will be computed as follows:
+Louisiana Board of Regents Refund calculations for students who withdraw after starting school or are terminated by the school will be computed as follows: